trappaly/StressLess/frontend/public/help.md

         2. Drag the arrow down to make the event longer and drag the arrow up to make the event shorter

 ## How Do I Lengthen or Shorten How Many Days an Event is?
+*Note: Non-functional feature.
+Changes are not saved to backend.*

 1. Make sure you are in monthly mode
 2. If you aren’t in monthly mode, switch to monthly mode by clicking on the week button in the upper right hand corner above the calendar